-Thomas Lecaque is a lecturer at the University of Knoxville-Tennessee, having recently completed his PhD dissertation on "The Count of Saint-Gilles and the Saints of the Apocalype: Occitanian Culture and Piety in the Time of the First Crusade."
+Thomas Lecaque is Assistant Professor of History, Grand View University, Des Moines, having recently completed his PhD dissertation on "The Count of Saint-Gilles and the Saints of the Apocalype: Occitanian Culture and Piety in the Time of the First Crusade."

 Dr Simon Parsons, Royal Holloway, University of London

-Simon Parsons is a visiting lecturer at Royal Holloway, University of London, who also teaches at King's College London.
+Simon Parsons is Teaching Fellow in Medieval History at King's College London.
 He has recently completed his thesis on 'The Use of Chanson de geste Motifs in the Latin Texts of the First Crusade, 1095-1145.'

 We are seeking sponsorship from a number of different sources to enable us to further participation in, and the impact of, these events.
 The organizers would like to express gratitude to the following organizations, which have offered support: the History department at Royal Holloway, University of London; the Society for the Study of Medieval Languages and Literature (MEDIUM AEVUM); and the Society for the Study of French History.